Linuxfabrik/monitoring-plugins/README.md

 ## Documentation

-Full documentation is at [linuxfabrik.github.io/monitoring-plugins](https://linuxfabrik.github.io/monitoring-plugins/).
-It is rebuilt and deployed on every push to `main`, so the docs site is always in sync with this repository.
+Full documentation is available at [linuxfabrik.github.io/monitoring-plugins](https://linuxfabrik.github.io/monitoring-plugins/).
+It is automatically built and deployed on every push to `main`.

 For a visual tour of what plugins look like in Icinga Web 2, see [POSTER.md](POSTER.md).